 As it sought to fill critical gaps in the field, IAVI became increasingly involved — and adept — in translational research, the conversion of basic scientific concepts into vaccine candidates fit for manufacturing and evaluation in humans.
 The organization launched several research consortia, including the IAVI Neutralizing Antibody Center (NAC), that drew together leading HIV researchers from around the world to address some of the major challenges of AIDS vaccine design.
 IAVI now is increasingly focused on devising vaccines on the basis of data generated by the NAC.

 Researchers at IAVI and within the NAC have, for example, isolated numerous antibodies capable of neutralizing a wide range of HIV variants circulating worldwide and studied how many of them interact with HIV and evolve within the body.
-They are now using this information to devise immunogens – the active ingredients of vaccines – that might elicit similar antibodies following vaccination.
+They are now using this information to devise immunogens — the active ingredients of vaccines — that might elicit similar antibodies following vaccination.
+Additionally, IAVI and its partners are exploring strategies for directly delivering broadly neutralizing antibodies to prevent and possibly treat HIV infection.